-- This project is inactive --

 Publications, Patents, and Awards

 The CSP R&D program seeks to accelerate progress toward the cost target of $0.06 per kilowatt-hour through novel and revolutionary research into CSP technologies.
-Learn about other DOE competitive awards for concentrating solar power research that are in progress.
+Learn about other concentrating solar power research.